raigoh/transport-interface/README.md

-# Cars Inventory Management System
+# Transport Inventory Management System

-Welcome to the Cars Inventory Management System!
+Welcome to the Transport Inventory Management System!
 This application allows you to manage and view car models, manufacturers, and categories.
 It also provides functionalities for filtering and comparing different car models.

 ## Table of Contents